numba/numba/docs/source/tutorial_firststeps.rst

 When targeting the "cpu" target (the default), *numba* will either
 generate:

--  Fast native code -also called 'nopython'-.
+-  Fast native code -also called :term:`nopython mode`-.
 The compiler was able to infer all the types in the function, so it can translate the code to a fast native routine without making use of the Python runtime.

--  Native code with calls to the Python run-time -also called object mode-.
+-  Native code with calls to the Python run-time -also called :term:`object mode`-.
    The compiler was not able to infer all the types, so that at some point a value was typed as a generic 'object'.
 This means the full native version can't be used.
 Instead, numba generates code using the Python run-time that should be faster than actual